Steven Escareno is an amateur film critic who writes about movies in his spare time.

 The soundtrack was good, as it certainly fits the tone of "Born in China" perfectly.
 Apart from a few animals dying from natural causes, or being eaten by predators, "Born in China" seems like an OK documentary to take the kids to.

 Although for me personally, I don't think "Born in China" is Disneynature's best, but it's certainly worth a look.
 Sure, you could argue that this might be Disneynature's weakest nature documentary thus far, and you wouldn't be wrong in saying that.

-However, if you're a huge nature lover that enjoys these types of documentaries, or you have kids that love animals, then "Born in China" is certainly worth checking out in theaters.
+However, if you're a huge nature lover who enjoys these types of documentaries, or you have kids who love animals, then "Born in China" is certainly worth checking out in theaters.
 While it may feel a bit rushed, the film itself captures the wildlife of China quite beautifully,

 Ced Yong from Asia on May 03, 2017: